MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/may-23.md

 ---
 title: What's new in Microsoft Viva Sales - May 2023
-description: Information about new features, improvements, and bug fixes in Microsoft Viva Sales April 2023 release. ms.date: 05/15/2023 ms.topic: article ms.service: viva
+description: Information about new features, improvements, and bug fixes in Microsoft Viva Sales May 2023 release. ms.date: 05/15/2023 ms.topic: article ms.service: viva